microsoft/powerapps-tools/Apps/release-planner/overview.md

 ## Custom Control

-A custom control created to get the image data from local devices.
+The image upload control will help the user to upload the image from the local device to the app.
+The image is stored in the "release planner attachment" entity's note entity.

-Apart from default PCF files it contains “index.ts” for processing the data and UploadImageTool.css for component styling.
-ControlManifest.Input.xml contains PCF name, version and other info plus all parameters visible after selecting it in the form editor.
-These can be used to adjust the size of control components.
+Apart from default PCF files, it contains “index.ts” for processing the data and UploadImageTool.css for component styling.
+ControlManifest.Input.xml contains PCF name, version, and other info plus all parameters visible after selecting it in the form editor.
+These can be used to adjust the size of the control components.

 ![Set Custom Control](media/setcustomcontrol.png)